casillajec/pygame-ai/docs/guide.rst

-The only thing particular to this behavior is that you will not normally create an individual instance for every entity, instead you should create one for every *surface* or *environemnt* your entity is in.
+The only thing particular to this behavior is that you will not normally create an individual instance for every entity, instead you should create one for every *surface* or *environment* your entity is in.
 This is because an entity will have less drag trying to run in plain land than trying to run with it's body half-submerged in water.